gaultier/blog/how_to_rewrite_a_cpp_codebase_successfully.md

 - Linter X detects hundreds of real issues we need to fix
 - All of these points make it really likely a hacker can exploit our library to gain Remote Code Execution (RCE) or steal secrets

 Essentially, it's a matter of genuinely presenting the alternative of rewriting being cheaper in terms of time and effort compared to improving the project with pure C++.
-If your teammates and boss are rationale, it should be a straightforward decision.
+If your teammates and boss are reality-based, it should be a straightforward decision.

 We use at my dayjob basically a RFC process to introduce a major change.
 That's great because it forces the person pushing for a change to document the current issues, the possible solutions, and allowing for a rational discussion to take place in the team.
 And documenting the whole process in a shared document (that allows comments) is very valuable because when people ask about it months later, you can just share the link to it.